anthonyc-r/TextGame/README.md

 ## TODO
 ### Game Editor
-- Default terminal selection.
-Game currently assumes you have gnome-terminal installed.
-At least until 3D graphics are implemented there has to be a way to change this from some kind of game editor config screen.
 - Better item painting.
 Should be able to `paint` a ground.
 Right now you need to click a button, then pick the ground type from a dropdown.
 This won't work with the current button grid implementation, so some kind of custom view needs implementing that supports this click/paint to set content, as well as the current click to see properties.
 Probably implemented by a mode switch button, to switch between click to paint and click to see cell properties.
 - Multiple map support.
 See the `Game` section.
 The editor has to support this too!
 - Script Editing.
 There should be a 'scripts' resource type listed with ground/creature/entities.
 These should be assignable to creatures and entities via the properties window.
 You should be able to double click a script in the resource list window to replace the map grid with a text editor, for editing the activated script.
 Perhaps the map grid would be replaced with some kind of tabbed view, and activating the script creates a text editor tab.